VirtusLab/graphbuddy/README.md

 #### Navigating through the project

-Each declaration or definition is represented as *node* and the connection between them as an *edge*.
+Each declaration or definition is represented as a *node* and the connection between them as an *edge*.
 When browsing the code, Graph Buddy will update the graph board interactively.
-Additionally, by right-clicking in a text editor, you can draw the graph for the whole file unit or for particular definition.
+Additionally, by right-clicking in a text editor, you can draw the graph for the whole file unit or for a particular definition.

 ![Graph Buddy User flow](assets/gifs/extension-flow-1.gif)

 You can perform several interactions on the Graph Buddy board to better understand the code structure.
-Choose between a range of features like find a path between nodes, show the history of last clicked elements, change pointing edges direction, filter by node kind, and many more!
+Choose between a range of features like: finding a path between nodes; showing the history of last elements clicked; changing pointing edges direction; filtering by node kind, and many more!

 ![Graph Buddy User flow](assets/gifs/extension-flow-2.gif)
 ![Graph Buddy User flow](assets/gifs/extension-flow-3.gif)